royalexvo/Helpdesk-Home-Lab-Group-Policy-Management-User-Restrictions-Windows-Server-2022-/README.md

 <p align="center">
 <b>Step 4 – Configure Share Permissions</b><br/><br/>
+Transfer the wallpaper from the shared folder into the local share drive we created from previous labs.
 Assign the appropriate permissions required for users to access the wallpaper file:<br/>
 <img src="INSERT_STEP_4_IMAGE_HERE" height="80%" width="80%" alt="Lab Steps"/>
 </p>